sunscrapers/djoser/docs/source/settings.rst

 SERIALIZERS
 -----------

-Dictionary which maps djoser serializer names to paths to serializer classes.
+Dictionary which maps djoser serializer names to serializer classes (use dotted path).
-This setting provides a way to easily override given serializer(s) - it's is used to update the defaults, so by providing, e.g. one key, all the others will stay default.
+This setting provides a way to easily override given serializer(s) - it is used to update the defaults, so by providing, e.g. one key, all the others will stay default.

 .. note::

-    Current user endpoints now use the serializer specified by ``SERIALIZERS['current_user']``.
-This enables better security and privacy: the serializers can be configured separately so that confidential fields that are returned to the current user are not shown in the regular user endpoints.
+    Key ``'user'`` is used for general users whereas ``'current_user'`` lets you set serializer for special ``/users/me`` endpoint.
+They both default to the same serializer though.

 **Examples**